 And it's a definite trend.

-Statistics bear it out and the experts bear it out.
+Like, you know, statistics bear it out and the experts bear it out.

-I mean, it doesn't mean anything in terms of what is an evangelical.
+But that doesn't mean that it doesn't mean anything in terms of what is an evangelical.

-If all it is is I self-identify as an evangelical, then exactly how is it possible for these people to make large pronunciations about what evangelicals believe if all it is is just people who self-identify as whatever on any given day?
+If all it is, is I self-identify as an evangelical, then exactly how is it possible for these people to make large pronunciations about what evangelicals believe if all it is is just people who self-identify as whatever on any given day.

 Sure.